b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 +└── tsconfig.server.json
 ```
 ---
-- you will have two entry points, one for the browser, one for the server
+- with SSR, you will now have two entry points, one for the browser, one for the server
+- a specific app.config.server.ts file
-- and a specific tsconfig for the server
+- and a also, a specific tsconfig for the server

 ```no-highlight